Manufacturing/Published: January 20, 2025

 The focus at this step is turning your standardized process into a list of items that people must follow to ensure conformance.

 Notice that in all the examples above, automation wasn’t necessary to drive improvement, which is true in the vast majority of changeovers.
-Externalizing changeover steps and streamlining remaining internal steps represent the low-hanging fruit for minimizing downtime.
+Externalizing changeover steps and streamlining remaining internal steps represent the low-hanging fruit for reducing the time it takes for the process.

 That’s not to say automation can’t help; however, it tends to be very expensive and often requires changes to how molds and dies are designed.
-A better strategy is to first standardize your process and make it more efficient, an approach that delivers substantial savings with minimal investment.
+A better strategy is to optimize and standardize your process and make it more efficient.
+This approach delivers substantial savings with minimal investment.

 If you’re looking to conduct a SMED project in your plant, it’s important to know a few things up front.